Paul-Lecomte/RangeAndRain/README.md

 | Soviet   | M-30 122mm Howitzer      |

 ## 📌 Roadmap
+- [x] elevation support for the Axis / Ally faction
-- [ ] Add elevation adjustment for terrain
+- [x] elevation support for the Soviet faction
 - [ ] Implement a visual trajectory preview
 - [ ] Add an API for in-game integration
 - [ ] Mobile-friendly version